Project List

 • Task Details:

-• Choose an experiment to reproduce.
+• Choose an experiment (number game or logical concepts learning) to reproduce.

 • Evaluation: